Bridging to University Nursing - IEN

 - Delivery of the Bridging to University - IEN program includes evidence-based practices.

 - You gain an understanding of nursing knowledge, and how research is utilized and applied to complex client care situations.

-- At the School of Community and Health's well-equipped nursing lab, you have the opportunity to complete independent and self-directed practice.
+- At the School of Community and Health Studies's well-equipped nursing lab, you have the opportunity to complete independent and self-directed practice.